To use Foundry to build smart contracts on Abstract, use the foundry-zksync fork.

 2. Create a new project

-Create a new project with Forge and change directory into the project.
+Create a new project with forge and change directory into the project.

 forge init my-abstract-project && cd my-abstract-project